Nelson’s portfolio, weighted by position size. I update it approximately once a month.

 Are you making progress selling down positions?

 I’m getting there.
-We were at 93 companies in the April update, down to 91 in the May update, and now down to 89.
+We were at 93 companies in the April update, down to 91 in the May update, and then down to 89 in the June update.

 How are you deciding which positions to sell?